Blade Runner 2049: Casting

 Harrison Ford and Ryan Gosling were Blade Runner 2049's first significant casting choices.
 Gossip about Ford's participation had been circulating in the media since the project's conception, claims which the producers initially denied, having only approached the actor for a part in 2014.
 Alcon did not publicly announce their signing until the following year.
 Ford had expressed interest in reprising his role in past interviews and was enthusiastic about the Blade Runner 2049 script.
 The working conditions on set was another aspect of the production Ford was pleased with, in contrast to the stressful shooting environment endured on Blade Runner.
 Ford stated the thirty five-year passage of time, plus the synthesis of a new story with Deckard's already-established backstory, lent context necessary to playing his aged character.
-The only other returning Blade Runner actor, Edward James Olmos, appears in a supporting part which pivots the main story.
+Edward James Olmos, the only other returning Blade Runner actor, appears in a supporting part which pivots the main story.

 The screenwriters tailored K specifically for Gosling, but it was the opportunity to work with Villeneuve and experienced cinematographer Roger Deakins, paired with his faith in the script, that convinced the actor to join Blade Runner 2049 in his first leading role in a blockbuster production.
-Gosling developed a reputation for his discriminating film choices; the prospect of working on big-budget franchise sets never enticed him, yet he trusted the filmmakers' instincts, and the thematic complexity of the script furthermore reassured his decision.
-A longtime Blade Runner fan, the actor said his first viewing experience of the film as a young teenager was profound, remarking, "It was one of the first films I had seen where it wasn't clear how I was supposed to feel when it was over.
+Gosling had developed a reputation for his discriminating film choices; the prospect of working on big-budget franchise sets never enticed him, yet he trusted the filmmakers' instincts, and the thematic complexity of the script further reassured his decision.
+A longtime Blade Runner fan, the actor remarked that his first viewing experience of the film as a young teenager was profound: "It was one of the first films I had seen where it wasn't clear how I was supposed to feel when it was over.
 It really makes you question your idea of the hero and the villain, the idea of what it means to be human."
 Blade Runner 2049 proved challenging for Gosling because of the production's scope.
+Gosling also helped rewrite the dialog for the "baseline test" scene, which Villeneuve felt wasn't "aggressive" enough; Gosling suggested using a variation of the "dropping in"-technique developed by Shakespeare & Company.